 The New Jersey Assembly Oversight Committee scheduled a virtual hearing for the cannabis legalization implementation bill, A. 21, on Monday, Nov.
-9th at 10 AM.
+9th, making cannabis news.

 A. 21 is the Assembly version of S. 2703 sponsored by State Senator Nick Scutari (D-Union).
 That bill has expired since an election was held last year for the Assembly.
 According to the Office of Legislative Services, a new, similar bill will be introduced before the hearing.

-Now that legalization passed in a landslide, lawmakers must pass legislation to implement the constitutional amendment.
+The New Jersey cannabis legalization referendum passed in a landslide.
+So lawmakers must pass legislation to implement the constitutional amendment.
 Legalization passed with 67 percent of the vote, exceeding many expectations.

 The real question is what happens in the State Senate since that was where there were insufficient votes to pass the bill.
 Everyone agreed there were enough votes in the Assembly.

 The ACLU-NJ and other advocates have called for racial and social justice in cannabis implementation.